jtkehler/jellyfin-plugin-jimaku/README.md

 ## About

 This plugin allows you to download anime subtitles from [Jimaku](https://jimaku.cc).
 Requires a Jimaku API key.
+WARNING this is completely vibe coded, there are probably bugs, use at your own risk etc.

 ## Installation